-1. Encryption Is Already a Recognized Safe Harbor but Not Well-Defined
+Encryption Is Already a Recognized Safe Harbor but Not Well-Defined

-As discussed above, "Encryption" for purposes of the Model Data Breach Notification Law proposed in this Commentary broadly means: "a technology for securing computerized data in such a manner that it is rendered unusable, unreadable, or indecipherable without the use of a decryption process or key, which is not accessible by unauthorized persons, and in accordance with generally accepted industry standards."
+As discussed above, "Encryption" for purposes of the Model Data Breach Notification Law proposed in this Commentary broadly means: "a technology for securing computerized data in such a manner that it is rendered unusable, unreadable, or indecipherable without the use of a decryption process or key, which is not accessible by unauthorized persons."
 More specifically, encryption is the process of using an algorithm to transform information to make it unreadable in its original format for unauthorized users.
 This cryptographic method protects sensitive data such as credit card numbers by encoding and transforming information into unreadable cipher text.
 This encoded data may only be decrypted or made readable with a key.
 Symmetric-key and asymmetric-key are the two primary types of encryption.